rory-stock/300dtd-website-assessment/Development.md

 Made a draft design of the mobile and desktop versions of the site.
 It follows the same flow that I made in excalidraw. <br>
 This is only the user interface, I still need to make an admin interface to allow for uploading and managing the site.
+The font used in this design is [League Spartan](https://fonts.google.com/specimen/League+Spartan)

 Mobile Site:
 ![Figma Mobile site screenshot](images/image3.png)